instructure/instructure-ui/CONTRIBUTING.md

 Components should:

-- be high contrast aware (uses color variables, meets 4.5:1).
+- be high contrast aware (use color variables, meet 4.5:1).
 - be keyboard friendly (proper use of tabIndex, logical tab order, ESC to close modals, etc).
 - be screenreader friendly (label all inputs, use native controls, use screenreader-only text).
 - have good test coverage.